Controlling unfolding in type theory: The metatheory of TT P

-The construction of the normalization model itself is now reduced to a series of programming exercises.
-Specifically, we must give a new \TTProp{}-algebra internally to $\Sh{\GlTop}$ subject to the constraint that each of its constituents restricts under $\Syn$ to the corresponding constant from the \TTProp{}-algebra inherited from $\Sh{\ObjTop}$.
+We can now construct a new \TTProp{}-algebra internally to $\Sh{\GlTop}$, satisfying the constraint that each of its constituents restricts under $\Syn$ to the corresponding constant from the \TTProp{}-algebra inherited from $\Sh{\ObjTop}$.
+We shall refer to this as the \DefEmph{normalization algebra}.
 For instance, we must define types representing object types and terms:

 The meta-space component of the computability structure of types is given as a dependent record below: